 \section{Introduction}

-Researchers have been working to build a fault-tolerant quantum computer and quantum algorithms for years.
-Recently, the development of quantum computing has gained significant momentum.
-The main reason is the rise of the Noisy Intermediate-Scale Quantum (NISQ) computers~\cite{Preskill2018}, which have 50--100 qubits and quantum error corrections are not implemented yet.
-They have been developed with superconducting~\cite{Kandala2017} and trapped ion~\cite{Hempel2018, Lu2019} systems.
-Although the number of qubits is small and the fidelity of operations is not very high, programmable quantum computers have been released for not only researchers but also public users.
-For example, IBM released IBM Q Experience in 2016, Rigetti released Quantum Cloud Services (QCS) in 2018, and IonQ is going to start Quantum Cloud Service in 2019.
-Software stacks for NISQ computers have also been extensively developed such as Qiskit~\cite{Qiskit} by IBM, Forest~\cite{Smith2016} by Rigetti, and Cirq~\cite{Cirq} by Google.
+It has been reported that many researchers have been working tirelessly to build a fault-tolerant quantum computer and quantum algorithms for years.
+Recently, the development of quantum computing has been huge research attention.
+The main reason is the rise of the noisy intermediate-scale quantum (NISQ) computers~\cite{Preskill2018}, which have 50--100 qubits, and its quantum error corrections are not yet implemented.
+They are developed using superconducting~\cite{Kandala2017} and trapped ion~\cite{Hempel2018, Lu2019} systems.
+Although the number of qubits is small and the fidelity of operations is not very high, programmable quantum computers have been made available, not only for researchers but also for public users.
+For instance, IBM released IBM Q Experience in 2016, Rigetti released Quantum Cloud Services in 2018, and IonQ is going to start Quantum Cloud Service in 2019.
+Software stacks for NISQ computers have also been extensively developed, for instance, Qiskit~\cite{Qiskit} by IBM, Forest~\cite{Smith2016} by Rigetti, and Cirq~\cite{Cirq} by Google.
 Researchers are looking for killer applications for NISQ.
 Quantum chemistry is one of the biggest targets~\cite{Peruzzo2014, Yung2014, Kandala2017, Grimsley2019}.
 Optimization problem~\cite{Farhi2014, Guerreschi2019, Shaydulin2019} and machine learning~\cite{Havlicek2019, Mitarai2018, Schuld2019, McClean2018} are also attractive applications.
-For finance, some algorithms are also discussed~\cite{Woerner2019, Stamatopoulos2019, Egger2019}.
+For finance, some algorithms have also been proposed~\cite{Woerner2019, Stamatopoulos2019, Egger2019}.

-In this paper, we focus on Variational Quantum Eigensolver (VQE), which is a quantum-classical hybrid algorithm proposed by Peruzzo et~al.~\cite{Peruzzo2014} to compute eigenvalues and eigenvectors of matrices such as Hamiltonians.
-VQE has been applied to various problems such as quantum chemistry~\cite{Moll2018} and extensively studied because NISQ computers can handle only short-depth circuits and it is necessary to incorporate them with classical computers.
+In this paper, we focus on variational quantum eigensolver (VQE), which is a quantum-classical hybrid algorithm proposed by Peruzzo et~al.~\cite{Peruzzo2014} to compute eigenvalues and eigenvectors of matrices such as Hamiltonians.
+VQE has been applied in various fields such as quantum chemistry~\cite{Moll2018} and is extensively being studied because NISQ computers can handle only short-depth circuits and it is necessary to combine them with classical computers.
 Such hybrid algorithms are relatively robust to noise compared with full-quantum algorithms.
-See a review by McArdle~et~al.~\cite{McArdle2018} for the details of VQE.
+Interested readers should refer to a review by McArdle~et~al.~\cite{McArdle2018} for details of VQE.